darbyluv2code/hibernate-advanced-development-techniques/appendix/migrate-hibernate-5-to-hibernate-7.md

 # Hibernate 5 to 7.1 Migration Guide (MySQL)

 Migrating from Hibernate 5.x to 7.1 pulls in the API and package changes introduced in 6.x (Jakarta, dialects) plus 7.x refinements.
-The steps below modernize your POM, imports, XML, and bootstrap and call out gotchas found in real upgrades.
+The steps below modernize your POM, imports, XML.

 ## Software Versions
 - Java: 17+